 :: WAKE UP 15 MINUTES EARLIER THAN NECESSARY

 When it comes to your morning routine, I’m sure the last thing you want to do is wake your little people up any earlier than necessary.
 I will often find myself thinking, oh they had a late night…I’ll let them sleep in.
 And it ALWAYS backfires!!
 While they need their sleep, the feeling of being rushed always ruins a morning.
 If we are rushed we have more arguments, hurt feelings, tantrums, allll the things.
 And I don’t know about you, but I hate that feeling in your gut when all the people are gone for school and you feel like you left them in a bad mood.
 By taking the extra 15 minutes, you can move at a slower pace.
 It gives you time to talk about their day, have them help with chores, and not feel like you are shoving them out the door.

 On this same note, take into account how your people like to wake up.
 The girls hate when I flip the light on before they are fully awake.
 If I just open the blinds and give them 5 minutes to slowly wake up, they are much happier campers.
 Sometimes just putting yourself in their shoes can make all the difference.

 :: MAKE YOUR BEDS FIRST THING IN THE MORNING

 It is no secret to any of you that to me a clean house is a happy house.
-One of my biggest tips I shared here in having a more productive day, is to make your bed.
+One of my biggest tips to having a more productive day, is to make your bed.
 Something as simple as an unmade bed in your kids room can instantly make it feel messy.
 And I don’t know about your people, but that is the last thing mine want to do after a long day of school.
-We have made it a priority that right when I get home from the gym, I wake them up and we make beds together.
+We have made it a priority that right when I get in from the gym, I wake them up and we make beds together.
 It starts our morning on a clean slate and we aren’t worried about messy rooms in the busier part of our day.

 :: PREP YOUR OUTFITS AT THE BEGINNING OF THE WEEK